waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **[FALSIFIED]** The path south is blocked by an impassable elevation change between a `ground` tile (6, 8) and an `elevated_ground` tile (6, 9).
 The boulder cannot be pushed up.
 - **[FALSIFIED] Victory Road 2F Boulder Puzzle - Hypothesis 6:** Pushing the boulder at (5, 15) to (10, 17) via (8, 17) is impossible due to an impassable wall at (9, 17).
 - **[FALSIFIED] Victory Road 2F Boulder Puzzle - Hypothesis 7:** The boulder at (5, 15) can be pushed to (10, 17) via (10, 16).
 Failed because the path right from (8, 16) is blocked by an impassable wall at (9, 16).

-## C. Current Puzzle Status (Victory Road 2F)
-- **New Plan:** All hypotheses for solving the puzzle on this landmass have failed.
-The next logical step is to reset the puzzle state.
-I will travel to the ladder at (2, 2), ascend to 3F, and immediately return to 2F.
-This should reset the boulders to their original positions.
-I will then re-evaluate the puzzle from a fresh state.
+- **[ARCHIVED] Victory Road 2F Puzzle Status & Reset Plan:** All hypotheses for solving the puzzle on the 2F landmass failed.
+The plan was to reset the puzzle by traveling to the ladder at (2, 2), ascending to 3F, and immediately returning to 2F.
+This plan was superseded by the discovery that the solution lies on 3F.